paullouisageneau/datachannel-wasm/README.md

 datachannel-wasm is a C++ WebRTC Data Channels and WebSocket wrapper for [Emscripten](https://emscripten.org/).
 It can be used transparently with CMake for both WebAssembly targets and native targets.
 For native targets, it will switch to linking statically against [libdatachannel](https://github.com/paullouisageneau/libdatachannel).

+These wrappers were originally written for my multiplayer game [Convergence](https://github.com/paullouisageneau/convergence) and were extracted from there to be easily reusable.

 ## Installation

 ### Add the submodule to your project